pR0Ps/znc-logsearch/README.md

 logsearch: Search ZNC logs and return the results

 The functionality of this module is provided by shell globbing and grep.
-This means that the channel/user portion of the command obeys normal globbing rules.
+The channel/user portion of the command uses normal globbing rules ("*" matches anything).
-The query is fed directly into "grep -i", which means that normal regex is supported where it is supprted on the system ZNC is running on.
+The query is fed directly into "grep -i" and uses normal regex rules (".*" matches anything).

 Commands:
 +====================+========================================+